yusupovanton/words-of-wisdom-POW/README.md

 1. Ensure you have the `.env` file in the project root before running the service locally or in Docker.
 2. For Docker Compose, the `.env` file will be mounted into the container and used during runtime.

+## Why This Specific PoW Algorithm?
+This PoW algorithm was chosen for its simplicity and practicality:

+Hash-Based: It relies on SHA-256, a widely-used and secure hashing function.
+This makes the algorithm easy to understand, implement, and verify.

+Dynamic Difficulty: The difficulty level is represented by the number of leading zeros required in the hash, making it straightforward to adjust based on server needs or workload.

+Efficient Validation: The server only checks the hash against the required difficulty, which is computationally inexpensive compared to generating a hash.

+Compatibility: It works well with low-resource systems and is adaptable for scenarios where clients may have varied computational capabilities.

+Educational Value: It's a simple yet effective demonstration of PoW concepts used in more complex systems like Bitcoin, without adding unnecessary complexity.